-In order to comply with the new Policy 4.4, our Omnibus Plan required a few amendments, which are subject to the approval of the Shareholders.
-Furthermore, in accordance with the new Policy 4.4, our Omnibus Plan falls under the "10% rolling stock option plan up to 10% and other fixed up to 10%" plan.
+In accordance with the policies of the TSX-V, the Omnibus Plan falls under the "10% rolling stock option plan up to 10% and other fixed up to 10%" plan.
 Accordingly, the TSXV requires us to obtain annual shareholder approval of such plan.
-The Omnibus Plan Resolution (refer to "Schedule C" of this Circular) must be passed by a majority of the votes cast at the Meeting by disinterested Shareholders.
+Furthermore, the Company proposes to amend the Omnibus Plan as described further below.
+The Omnibus Plan Resolution must be passed by a majority of the votes cast at the Meeting by disinterested Shareholders.
 The Participants, as such term is defined in the Omnibus Plan, are not disinterested Shareholders and, as a result, they will not vote their Common Shares with respect to the Omnibus Plan Resolution.
-These excluded Shareholders and their respective associates and affiliates hold an aggregate of 19,836,325 Common Shares, representing 6.90% of the issued and outstanding Common Shares.
+These excluded Shareholders and their respective associates and affiliates hold an aggregate of 1,743,770 Common Shares, representing 4% of the issued and outstanding Common Shares.